Adult Gout Flare Treatment (Acute Gouty Arthritis)

 Medication Dose Duration When it is used

 These are example regimens only.
 Actual medications, strengths, and durations are determined by the MD after reviewing your history, kidney function, other diagnoses, and concurrent medications.
-TeleDirectMD does not prescribe controlled substances via telehealth and uses oral steroids or high-risk regimens cautiously with clear follow-up plans.
+TeleDirectMD does not prescribe controlled substances via telehealth and uses oral steroids or higher-risk regimens cautiously with clear follow-up plans.

 Home Care, Expectations, and Return to Work